m-labs/artiq/doc/manual/compiler.rst

 The ARTIQ compiler recognizes several specialized decorators, which determine the way the decorated function will be compiled and handled.

-``@kernel`` (see :meth:`~artiq.language.core.kernel`) designates kernel functions, which will be compiled for and wholly executed on the core device; the basic setup and background for kernels is detailed on the :doc:`getting_started_core` page. ``@subkernel`` (:meth:`~artiq.language.core.subkernel`) designates subkernel functions, which are largely similar to kernels except that they are executed on satellite devices in a DRTIO setting, with some associated limitations; they are described in more detail on the :doc:`using_drtio_subkernels` page.
+``@kernel`` (see :meth:`~artiq.language.core.kernel`) designates kernel functions, which will be compiled for and executed on the core device; the basic setup and background for kernels is detailed on the :doc:`getting_started_core` page. ``@subkernel`` (:meth:`~artiq.language.core.subkernel`) designates subkernel functions, which are largely similar to kernels except that they are executed on satellite devices in a DRTIO setting, with some associated limitations; they are described in more detail on the :doc:`using_drtio_subkernels` page.

 ``@rpc`` (:meth:`~artiq.language.core.rpc`) designates functions to be executed on the host machine, which are compiled and run in regular Python, outside of the core device's real-time limitations.
 Notably, functions without decorators are assumed to be host-bound by default, and treated identically to an explicitly marked ``@rpc``.
 As a result, the explicit decorator is only really necessary when specifying additional flags (for example, ``flags={"async"}``, see below).